-The soils associated with this site are very deep, well drained and formed in alluvium derived from mixed rocks, loess, and volcanic ash.
-The soil profile is characterized by an ochric epipedon, a cambic horizon, and silt loam textures throughout.
-The soil profile is moderately to strongly alkaline at depth, but its not salt affected at the surface.
+Soils associated with this site are shallow to a duripan, well drained and formed in alluvium derived from mixed rocks, loess and volcanic ash.
+The soil profile is characterized by an ochric epipedon, a sodium free surface, and moderately to strongly sodium effected subsoil.
+Soil textures are dominated by silt loam, ashy very fine silt loam, and/or ashy fine sandy loam.